Rigidity of flat holonomies: Introduction

 Theorem \ref{main-thm} is a consequence of Theorem \ref{butler}, Proposition~\ref{one-all}, and the following result. \begin{Thm} Under the assumptions of Theorem~\ref{main-thm}, let $c_{\tilde v} (t)$ projects to a periodic geodesic $c_v (t)$ of period $l(v)$ in $M$ and let $\xi = c_{\tilde v} (+\infty)$.
 Then, the complex eigenvalues of $Dg _{l(v)}(v)|E^{ss}(v)$ satisfy $|\xi _1 (v)|= \dots =|\xi_{n}(v)|$. \end{Thm}

 Let us now briefly describe the proof of Theorem \ref{eigenvalues}.
 First note that the closeness of the manifold of $M$ is a necessary assumption as one can verify on the examples given by the {\em Heintze groups}.
 Recall that a Heintze group is a solvable group $G_A := \mathbb R \ltimes_A \mathbb R^n$, where $A$ is an $n\times n$ real matrix and $\mathbb R$ acts on $\mathbb R ^n$ by $x\rightarrow e^{tA} x$.
 In the case that the real parts of the eigenvalues of $A$ have the same sign, Heintze \cite{He1} showed the existence of left invariant metrics on $G_A$ with negative sectional curvature.
 In this case, horospheres centered at a particular point on $\partial G_A$ and endowed with the induced metric are flat (see section~\ref{se:horo} and in particular (\ref{modele})).
+Notice that for a Heintze group, the existence of one 'flat' horosphere does not imply that all horospheres are flat.
+Indeed, crucial in the proof of Proposition \ref{one-all} is the fact that the metric under consideration comes from a closed Riemannian manifold while a Heintze group does not have any cocompact quotient unless it is the hyperbolic space.
 If $A$ is a multiple of the identity matrix, $G_A$ is then homothetic to the real hyperbolic space; furthermore, it was proved by Heintze in \cite{He} that the Heintze groups $G_A$ have no cocompact lattice unless they are homothetic to the hyperbolic space.
 Moreover, X. Xie obtained a necessary condition for $G_A$ to be quasi-isometric to a finitely-generated group.
-His result is also essential for the proof of our main Theorem:
+His result is also essential for the proof of our main Theorem.
+Before stating it, recall that, given an $n\times n$-matrix $A$, the 'real part Jordan form' of $A$ is obtained from the Jordan form of $A$ by replacing each diagonal entry with its real part and reordering to make it canonical.

 \begin{Thm}[\cite{Xie1}, Corollary 1.6] Let $A$ be an $n\times n$ real matrix whose eigenvalues all have positive real parts.
-If $G_A$ is quasi-isometric to a finitely generated group, then the real Jordan form of $A$ is a multiple of the identity matrix. \end{Thm}
+If $G_A$ is quasi-isometric to a finitely generated group, then the real part Jordan form of $A$ is a multiple of the identity matrix. \end{Thm}

 The main idea of the proof of Theorem~\ref{eigenvalues} is therefore to show that for each periodic orbit $g_t (v)$ of the geodesic flow of $T^1 M$ of period $l(v)$, $\tilde M$ is quasi-isometric to a Heintze group $G_A$, where $A$ is a matrix whose eigenvalues {\it all} have positive real parts and such that $e^{l(v)A}$ is conjugate to $Dg _{l(v)}(v)|E^{ss}(v)$.
 By assumption, $M$ is a closed manifold endowed with a negatively curved metric.
 It is well known that $\tilde M$ is quasi-isometric to the fundamental group of $M$ which is, in particular, finitely-generated.
 Hence, $G_A$ turns out to be quasi-isometric to a finitely-generated group.
 It now follows from the above mentioned theorem of Xie that the real part of the eigenvalues of $A$ coincide and therefore, the eigenvalues of $Dg _{l(v)}(v)|E^{ss}(v)$ have the same modulus.